medale/prez-nonprofit-it/SpeakerNotes.md

 # Slack Sign Up
 * Free version - create new workspace (unique name)
+* Free for up to 250, 85% discount for more (pro plan)

 # Trello - Task Tracker
 * To Do Management as Kanban Boards